If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 DATE: 1410 B.C.

-Deuteronomy elaborates on the responsibilities of Israel as God’s covenant people.
-Many of the laws contained in Exodus, Leviticus, and Numbers are repeated in Deuteronomy.
+Deuteronomy elaborates on Israel’s responsibilities as God’s covenant people.
+Many of the laws of Exodus, Leviticus, and Numbers are repeated in Deuteronomy.

-The book records the words of Moses spoken during the final months of his life in the plains of Moab prior to the nation’s entrance into the Promised Land.
-The people would soon be led by Joshua into a land in which they would face war, temptations, and a new way of life.
-These people had not personally experienced God’s deliverance at the Red Sea or the giving of the law at Sinai so Moses reminded them of God’s power and His laws.
+The book records Moses’s words during the final months of his life in the plains of Moab before the nation’s entrance into the Promised Land.
+Joshua would soon lead the people into a land in which they would face war, temptations, and a new way of life.
+These people had not personally experienced God’s deliverance at the Red Sea or the giving of the law at Sinai, so Moses reminded them of God’s power and His laws.

-It’s understood that the account of Moses’ death in chapter 34 could not have been written by Moses, but that does not deny the authorship of Moses for the rest of the book.
-It was customary to add an obituary to the final work of a great man, and it presumed that someone (perhaps Joshua) would have added the obituray to the last writings Moses.
+It’s understood that Moses could not have written the account of his death in chapter 34.
+But that does not deny Moses’ authorship for the rest of the book because it was customary to add an obituary to the final work of a great man.
+Therefore, it is presumed that someone (perhaps Joshua) would have added the obituary to Moses’ last writings.

 Jesus quoted from this book to refute the devil (Matt.
 4:1-11) and to summarize the law (Matt.
 22:37).
 Of the 27 books of the New Testament, 17 books contain quotes from Deuteronomy.